zeeshan-thedeveloper/Express-js-template/README.md

 # Express-js
-This is basic template we need for a simple application
+This template will be usefull to create an express js application.